Tangent21/Tangent21.github.io/_pages/about.md

 🔧 Experimental Trials
 ------
 <span style="font-size: 16px;">
 The goal of this demonstration app is to provide a fast ecosystem assessment tool based on GEE, incorporating certain functionalities of the InVEST model.
-Currently, it is in the early stages of development, utilizing existing data from the GEE repository to analyze Land Use, calculate Carbon Density and Storage, and assess Habitat Quality.
+Currently, it is in the early stages of development, utilizing existing data from the GEE repository to analyze <strong>Land Use, Carbon Density and Storage, Habitat Quality</strong>.
 [GEE demo APP link](https://ee-tangent721.projects.earthengine.app/view/test430)
 <span>